 Incorporated as a non-profit organization, Thrive is supported through private donations, The United Way, Manitoba Early Learning and Child Care, The Dept. of Child and Family Support, and through other community groups, corporations, and foundations.

 As the Executive Director of Thrive Community Support Circle, It has given me such a sense of joy and humility to be a part of this incredible organization and watch it grow and change to meet the needs of community during the past ten years and throughout all of my different roles here at Thrive.
-I feel both proud and humble to work alongside such dedicated staff and volunteers, under the guidance from our Board of Directors, and with the generous support of our donors and funders, this agency has withstood the challenges and changes of society to ensure we continue to answer every call for help that we receive.
+I feel both proud and humble to work alongside such dedicated staff, volunteers, and students under the guidance from our Board of Directors, and with the generous support of our donors and funders, this agency has withstood the challenges and changes of society to ensure we continue to answer every call for help that we receive.
 Being able to provide basic human needs, child care, and crisis support when people are in need of stability, security, and safety, allow them to focus their energy on change for themselves and their families, learn and build their skills, set goals and achieve them.
 I have developed and grown as a person and a leader having the privilege to be a part of their journey and watch these incredibly strong and resilient people turn these opportunities into stories of starting over, re-building, breaking down barriers and building success.